 You want to keep your money or get an item for free.

-While most of us understand that we should be concerned on some level about how much personal data companies.
-If you’ve been a victim of fraud, or you’ve attempted to work with a merchant and found them unwilling or unable to help you, you can start the chargeback process.
+While most of us understand that we should be concerned on some level about how much personal data companies collect.
+If you’ve been a victim of fraud, or you’ve attempted to work with a merchant and found the business unwilling or unable to help you, you can start the chargeback process.
 Before we get into the steps involved, let’s look at all the parties involved in a chargeback.

-Unless someone is making charges to your card that you didn’t authorize, your first step should always be to try to work with the merchant directly.
-In credit card terminology, the “merchant” is whoever you are using your card to pay, whether they sell physical goods or something else.
-Contact them and explain the problem.
-Try to do this in writing so you have documentation if you need it — email is a great option.
-If they can’t help you or refuse to help you (or if you have been the victim of fraudulent charges), go to step 2.
+Unless someone is making charges to your card that you didn’t authorize, the first step should always be to try to work with the merchant directly.
+In credit card terminology, the “merchant” is the business you are using your card to pay, whether they sell physical goods or something else.
+Contact the merchant and explain the problem.
+Try to do this in writing to ensure you have documentation if you need it.
+If they can’t help you or refuse to help you, go to step 2.

-Make sure you have all the documentation ready that shows why you’re using a chargeback.
-This could include:
+Make sure you have all the documentation that shows why you’re attempting a chargeback.
+This could include the following documents

-Any written communication with the merchant that shows they couldn’t resolve your complaint.
+Any written communication with the merchant that shows the company refused to resolve your complaint

-Basically, anything you can submit to your credit issuer to help prove that you deserve your money back can’t hurt.
-It’s better to be over-prepared than not to be able to show that your chargeback is necessary.
+Anything you can submit to your credit card provider to help prove that you deserve your money back can’t hurt.
+It’s better to be over-prepared than not show that your chargeback is necessary.

-How you initiate a chargeback will vary a little bit depending on who issued your card.
-In many cases, you can dispute a charge or request a chargeback online or in your bank’s mobile app.
-If you’re not sure where to start, call the service number on the back of your card and tell them you’d like to dispute a charge.
-They’ll be able to direct you on what you should do next.
+How you initiate a chargeback varies depending on what company issued your card.
+In many cases, you can dispute a charge or request a chargeback online or on your bank’s mobile app.
+If you’re not sure where to start, call the service number on the back of your card and tell the customer service representative you want to dispute a charge.
+The rep should be able to direct you on what you should do next.

 A chargeback is a little bit like a trial.
-The credit issuer will receive the documents you collected back in step 2 and likely do a little bit of investigating.
-If the issuer finds that the merchant acted in good faith, they may decline the chargeback, and this is where the process ends.
-If they find in your favor, however, proceed to step 5.
+The credit issuer receives the documents you collected back in step 2 and then conducts an investigation.
+If the credit card issuer finds the merchant acted in good faith, the company may decline the chargeback, and this is where the process ends.
+If they rule in your favor, proceed to step 5.

-Your bank will withdraw funds from the merchant’s account to refund you for the disputed charge.
+Your bank withdraws funds from the merchant’s account to refund you for the disputed charge.
 There may also be fees that are withdrawn from the merchant’s account to cover administrative costs for the chargeback.
-The merchant cannot stop this and may not even know about the chargeback until after funds are withdrawn from their account.
+The merchant cannot stop this, and it may not even know about the chargeback until after funds are withdrawn from the account.

 While chargebacks were created and intended for protecting consumers, which is a good thing, they aren’t free of consequences.
 It’s important to use chargebacks legitimately because of all the downsides that can come with them, both for merchants, and for consumers.

-Every time a chargeback is initiated, the merchant is charged a fee — often between $20 and $100 per chargeback.
-Even if the chargeback is determined to be illegitimate or the buyer cancels it, the merchant is generally stuck with the fee.
+Every time a chargeback is initiated, the merchant is charged a fee between $20 and $100 per chargeback.
+Even if the chargeback is determined to be illegitimate or the buyer withdraws the complaint, the merchant is generally stuck with the fee.

-There’s a list originally created by Mastercard called MATCH, which stands for Member Alert to Control High-Risk Merchants.
-If a business receives too many chargebacks per month for several months in a row, it could result in that business getting placed on the MATCH list, which means their merchant accounts are terminated, their ability to process card payments is revoked, and they won’t be able to get a new merchant account with any card processor who uses the list for at least five years.
+There’s a list originally created by MasterCard called MATCH, which stands for Member Alert to Control High-Risk Merchants.
+If a business receives too many chargebacks per month for several months in a row, it can result in that business getting placed on the MATCH list.
+This means their merchant accounts are terminated, their ability to process card payments is revoked, and they won’t be able to get a new merchant account with any card processor who uses the list for at least five years.